v79/Korge-Experiments-Alchemy/README.md

 ## Bus Tests

-Learning the KorGE `Bus` mechanism, for sending signals between views and even between scenes?
+Learning the KorGE `Bus` mechanism, for sending signals between views.
+Don't use it to send signals between Scenes though.
+There are Sync and ASync buses available; Sync is simpler for me.

+## Layout Tests

+Creating a new container called `FlowContainer` which allows for automatic alignment of its children.
+Views can be centered or aligned to the left or right, horizontally or vertically.

+## UI Experiments

+Playing with the KorGE UI components, in particular how they are skinned.
+I am not convinced that these components are "fully baked", especially with skinning.
+For instance, you can apply a skin to `UIComboBox` - but when the combo box is open, its menu options are not skinned in the same way.